HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Using TinyMCE editor in the WCM authoring portlet

 You can use the TinyMCE editor in the Web Content Manager (WCM) authoring portlet and in [inline editing](wcm_config_prop_authoring.md#default-in-place-editing-mode).
-To use TinyMCE in the Authoring Porlet, go to **Preferences > Edit Shared Settings** in the authoring portlet page.
+To use TinyMCE in the authoring porlet, go to **Preferences > Edit Shared Settings** in the authoring portlet page.

 On the **Edit Shared Settings** page, open the **Editor Options** menu.
 Go to the **Select the rich text editor to use in rich text fields** dropdown menu and choose **Enhanced Editor**.
 Click **OK**.